 The quality of the soil mixture you are using is directly linked to the health of your bonsai.
 So think about it this way, if your soil is lacking all the necessary nutrients, then your bonsai will also require all of those nutrients, therefore, they will present problems in the long run.

 Sunlight is essential to any plant.
 However, bonsai trees are known for needing at least 6 hours of direct sunlight daily.
 Of course, this will all depend on the type of bonsai you got, but most of them have this essential requirement.

 If you live in an area where you cannot get 6 hours of direct sunlight into your bonsai, then you could easily let your bonsai soak up to 12 hours of daily daylight.

 A warning note: bonsai trees don’t do well when you place an artificial light for them to grow.
 So, if you can, try to avoid this as much as possible and only expose them to the sunlight.

-There is a simple trick for you to understand when your bonsai needs water: if you place your fingertips right on the top inch of the soil, and this is dry, then you need to water your bonsai.
+When it comes to watering a bonsai tree, there is a simple trick you can follow to understand when your bonsai needs water: if you place your fingertips right on the top inch of the soil, and this is dry, then you need to water your bonsai.
 You can water abundantly, so your pot is now soaked.
 However, you should never allow your pot (and soil) to be dried entirely, as this could harm your bonsai.

 Watering will depend on whether you are in the middle of summer or winter, if you live in a hot area or on the contrary, in a very cold area.
 It will also depend on how much sunlight your bonsai receives or not, and what type of bonsai you have.